tlswg/tls13-spec/draft-ietf-tls-tls13.md

   generator (see {{random-number-generation-and-seeding}}) Diffie-Hellman private values, the DSA "k" parameter, and other security-critical values?

-# Backward Compatibility
+# Backward Compatibility {#backward-compatibility}

-## Compatibility with prior versions {#compatibility}

-Since there are various versions of TLS, endpoints may need to negotiate the specific protocol version to use.
-The TLS protocol provides a built-in mechanism for version negotiation so as not to bother other protocol components with the complexities of version selection.
+The TLS protocol provides a built-in mechanism for version negotiation between endpoints potentially supporting different versions of TLS.

 TLS 1.x and SSL 3.0 use compatible ClientHello messages.
-Servers can also handle clients trying to use future versions of TLS as long as the ClientHello format remains compatible, and the client supports the highest protocol version available in the server.
+Servers can also handle clients trying to use future versions of TLS as long as the ClientHello format remains compatible and the client supports the highest protocol version available in the server.

-### Negotiating with an older server
+## Negotiating with an older server

-A TLS 1.3 client who wishes to negotiate with such older servers will send a normal TLS 1.3 ClientHello, containing { 3, 4 } (TLS 1.3) in ClientHello.client_version.
-If the server does not support this version, it will respond with a ServerHello containing an older version number.
+A TLS 1.3 client who wishes to negotiate with such older servers will send a normal TLS 1.3 ClientHello containing { 3, 4 } (TLS 1.3) in ClientHello.client_version.
+If the server does not support this version it will respond with a ServerHello containing an older version number.
 If the client agrees to use this version, the negotiation will proceed as appropriate for the negotiated protocol.
+A client resuming a session SHOULD initiate the connection using the version that was previously negotiated.

 If the version chosen by the server is not supported by the client (or not acceptable), the client MUST send a "protocol_version" alert message and close